C–131 Income Limits

 C–131.5 IRS Monthly Income Thresholds

 Each year, the Internal Revenue Service (IRS) establishes income thresholds for earned and unearned income.
-People whose income (earned, unearned, or a combination) exceeds the federal income tax filing threshold are expected by the IRS to file a federal income tax return under federal law.
-The IRS monthly income thresholds are used to determine if a person’s income must be counted when calculating Modified Adjusted Gross Income (MAGI) financial eligibility, as explained in A-1341, Income Limits and Eligibility Tests, for Medical Programs, Step 3.
+The IRS expects people whose earned, unearned, or a combination of income exceeds the federal income tax filing threshold filed during a federal income tax return under federal law.
+The IRS monthly income thresholds are used to determine if a person’s income must be counted when calculating Modified Adjusted Gross Income (MAGI) financial eligibility, explained in A-1341, Income Limits and Eligibility Tests, for Medical Programs, Step 3.

-Determining whether a person is required to file a federal income tax return is determined by comparing the specified income types to the IRS thresholds in the following table.
+Determine if a person is required to file a federal income tax return by comparing the specified income types to the IRS thresholds in the following table.

 Type of